marcosfrias28/brymar/src/tests/README.md

-# Testing Guide - Brymar Inmobiliaria
+# Testing Guide - Marbry Inmobiliaria

-This document explains how to run and understand the test suite for the Brymar Inmobiliaria application.
+This document explains how to run and understand the test suite for the Marbry Inmobiliaria application.

 ## 🧪 Test Structure